bvibber/OGVKit/README.md

   make

 There is a sample application, OgvDemo, which can be opened and built in Xcode.
-It plays a 3-second sample video (currently in grayscale without audio).
+It plays a 3-second sample video (currently without audio).